Ente/timetrack/README.md

 The link to `phpqrcode` also contains a wiki if you want to modify the plugin.

+## CodeClock Plugin

+This plugin allows you to clock in or out using a PIN to authenticate.
+The plugin is disabled by default and must be enabled in the `plugin.yml`.
+You can access the plugin by navigating to `Plugins` -> `[codeclock] View PIN`.
+Admins can reset PINs through the `Plugins` -> `[codeclock] Admin View` page.
+You must have once accessed the plugin to let it generate the PINs.

+To login with the PIN navigate to http://BASE_URL/api/v1/toil/code and enter your PIN.

 ## Updates

 TimeTrack has to be updated in two ways: database and application.